mtfurlan/blogtest/drafts/temp-box.md

 title: Temperature controlled peltier box
 ---

-I have a drug that needs to be "room temperature", or 20-25C, but the rooms in my house are more like 15-30C, and I sometimes go outside for a few weeks.
+This was for a drug that says it should be "room temperature", or 20-25C, but the rooms in my house are more like 15-30C, and I sometimes go outside for a few weeks.

 So, peltier box that can heat and cool as required.

+Turns out my doctor says it's fine to keep at 15-30 so this project stopped after making the controller before testing it insid a box

 Parts:
 * amazon special STC-1000 thermostat with heat/cool relay outputs